-Three species of fish, five amphibians, eight reptiles, sixty-one birds that nest and twenty-six mammals have been identified.
-70% of the animal species in Andorra are found in this 10% of the national territory.
+Four species of fish, four amphibians, six reptiles, eighty nine birds that nest and thirty mammals have been identified.
+A high percentage of the animal species in Andorra are found in this 10% of the national territory.
 This important figure highlights the extraordinary biological and environmental importance of the valley.

 Below you will find a brief catalogue of the species that live in the Valley:

-Eight species of reptiles have been registered in the valley.
+Six species of reptiles have been registered in the valley.
 The most plentiful ones are the common wall lizard (Podarcis muralis) and the Iberian wall lizard (Podarcis hispanica) that can be found in the rocks and dry stone walls.
-In the more open areas of the lower parts of the Valley, you will also find the ocellated lizard (Timon lepida).
-Finally, in other areas can be found the Aspic Viper (Vipera aspis) and snakes like grass snake (Natrix natrix), green whip snake (Hierophis viridiflavus), smooth snake (Coronella austriaca) and the Aesculapian snake (Zamenis longissimus).
+In other areas can be found the Aspic Viper (Vipera aspis) and snakes like grass snake (Natrix natrix), green whip snake (Hierophis viridiflavus) and the Aesculapian snake (Zamenis longissimus).

 Amphibians and fishes